Hayyim ben Joseph Vital

-Hayyim ben Joseph Vital (חַיִּים בֶּן יוֹסֵף וִיטָאל; Safed, October 23, 1542 (Julian calendar) and October 11, 1542 (Gregorian Calendar) – Damascus, 23 April 1620) was a rabbi in Safed and the foremost disciple of Isaac Luria.
+Hayyim ben Joseph Vital (חַיִּים בֶּן יוֹסֵף וִיטָאל; Safed, October 23, 1542 (Julian calendar) / October 11, 1542 (Gregorian Calendar) – Damascus, 23 April 1620) was a rabbi in Safed and the foremost disciple of Isaac Luria.
 He recorded much of his master's teachings.
 After Vital's death, his writings began to spread and led to a "powerful impact on various circles throughout the Jewish world."

 Early life

 Born in Safed, as a young boy Hayyim Vital was educated by the scholar Moshe Alshich.
 Joseph Karo is said to have paid special attention to Vital's early talents and in 1557 requested that Alshich take special care in his education as he was destined to succeed his teacher in the world of Torah study.
 That same year, Vital first became acquainted with the kabbalist Isaac Luria, who would have a lasting influence on him.

 Vital apparently married at a young age.
 It was an unhappy marriage, and when he left his wife, the prophet Elijah appeared to him in a dream and led him to a beautiful garden, where he saw the pious of all ages, in the form of birds, flying through the garden and studying the Mishnah.
 In the center of the garden was God seated on a throne that was surrounded by the pious, resting on elaborate tapestries.
 Convinced by this vision that he was destined to become a kabbalist, Vital devoted the following two and a half years to the study of alchemy.
 Upon completing his studies, Elijah appeared to him again in a vision and told him that he would succeed in his efforts and write a commentary on the Zohar.